arviz-devs/arviz-plots/docs/source/contributing/new_plot.md

 to fill the right column and {func}`~arviz_plots.plot_dist` to fill the left one.
 :::

-Each artist should have its own id and ideally also its own call to `.map`.
+Each visual should have its own id and ideally also its own call to `.map`.
-The id is what is used to get the artist specific kwargs from `visuals` and `aes_by_visuals`, and what is used to store the artist in the {attr}`~.PlotCollection.viz` attribute.
+The id is what is used to get the visual specific kwargs from `visuals` and `aes_by_visuals`, and what is used to store the visual in the {attr}`~.PlotCollection.viz` attribute.
-The independent calls to `.map` allow each artist in the plot to use different {term}`aesthetic mappings`.
+The independent calls to `.map` allow each visual in the plot to use different {term}`aesthetic mappings`.
-Consequently, there are multiple steps that should be followed for each artist:
+Consequently, there are multiple steps that should be followed for each visual:

 1. Access the respective kwargs in `visuals`.
 Only proceed to step 2 if these are not `False`.
-2. Use `filter_aes` to get the dimensions, active aesthetics and aesthetics to be ignored for this particular artist.
+2. Use `filter_aes` to get the dimensions, active aesthetics and aesthetics to be ignored for this particular visual.
-3. (optional) If necessary and particular to this artist, call the stats/summary/diagnostic function.
+3. (optional) If necessary and particular to this visual, call the stats/summary/diagnostic function.
 Details on this are in the {ref}`new_plot/computation` section.
    This will often have already happened earlier on in which case these steps might not happen consecutively within the code.